There are basically five schools of jurisprudence. We will discuss these schools along with their leading jurists.

-- To investigate such legal concepts as property, contracts, persons, acts and intention etc.
+- To investigate such legal concepts as property, contracts, persons, acts, and intention etc.

 Historical school of jurisprudence believes that law is an outcome of a long historical development of the society because it originates from the social custom, conventions religious principles, economic needs and relations of the people.

 This theory has some defects.
-Being conservative in its outlook it relies on past, however its merit is that it shows that law must change with the changes in society.
+Being conservative in its outlook it relies on past, however, its merit is that it shows that law must change with the changes in society.
 It clearly believes that if a law is not according to the will of the people, it will never be obeyed.
-In this way it supplemented the analytical school of law.
+In this way, it supplemented the analytical school of law.

 Sociological School of Jurisprudence

 The sociological school of jurisprudence emerged as the synthesis of various juristic thoughts.
 The exponents of this school treat law as a social phenomenon.
-According to them, law is a social function, an expression of human society concerning the external relations of its individual members.
+According to them, the law is a social function, an expression of human society concerning the external relations of its individual members.
 Montesquieu, Auguste Comte, Herbert Spencer, Duguit and Rosco Pound are the notable jurists of this school.

 Every individual has to observe these rules because he understands that only by following these rules he can realize all his needs.
-The supporters of sociological school are of the view that the state does not create the laws but only formulates, so that social unity is preserved and social needs are satisfied.
+The supporters of sociological school are of the view that the state does not create the laws but only formulates so that social unity is preserved and social needs are satisfied.
 So laws did not come from states but from society.
-The sanction behind law is not the force of state but the awareness on the part of individual.
+The sanction behind the law is not the force of state but the awareness on the part of the individual.

-American Realism is not a school of jurisprudence but it is pedagogy of thought.
+American Realism is not a school of jurisprudence but it is a pedagogy of thought.
 The prominent jurists of this thought are Holmes, Gray and Jerome Frank.